-- 5.8.1 Evacuation is NSW SES's primary response strategy for managing the population at risk of flooding. - 5.8.2 Community specific evacuation arrangements are located in Volume 3 of this Plan. - 5.8.3 Strategy: Conduct planning to ensure all evacuation constraints are considered.
+- 5.8.1 Evacuation is the NSW SES's primary response strategy for managing the population at risk of flooding. - 5.8.2 Strategy: Conduct planning to ensure all evacuation constraints are considered.

 - a.
 Evacuations will take place when there is a risk to public safety.
-Circumstances may include: - Evacuation of people when their homes or businesses are likely to flood. - Evacuation of people who are unsuited to living in isolated circumstances, due to flood water closing access; and
+Circumstances may include: - Evacuation of people when their homes or businesses are likely to flood.

-- Evacuation of people where essential energy and/or utility services are likely to fail or where buildings have been or may be made uninhabitable. - b.
+- Evacuation of people who are unsuited to living in isolated circumstances, due to flood water closing access; and - Evacuation of people where essential energy and/or utility services are likely to fail or where buildings have been or may be made uninhabitable; and - b.
 The NSW SES will consider the following in evacuation decisions: - Duration of evacuation. - Characteristics of the community. - Numbers requiring evacuation. - Availability of evacuation routes and transport. - Time available for evacuation. - Evacuee management requirements; and - Resources and delivery of evacuation information. - c.
 NSW SES Incident Controllers, and flood planners will carefully consider the risks involved in conducting evacuations. - d.
 All evacuation decisions will be made as per the current NSW SES policies and procedures, and consistent with the NSW Evacuation Management Guidelines. - e.
-Potential Evacuation Centres are located in Volume 3 / Local EMPLAN; and - f.
-The NSW Police Force will coordinate the provision of overall security for evacuated areas. - 5.8.4 Strategy: Evacuate people pre-emptively from dangerous or potentially dangerous places and or locations created by the flood hazard to safe locations away from the hazard. - a.
+Potential Evacuation Centres are located in Local EMPLAN; and - f.
+The NSW Police Force will coordinate the provision of overall security for evacuated areas. - 5.8.3 Strategy: Evacuate people pre-emptively from dangerous or potentially dangerous places and or locations created by the flood hazard to safe locations away from the hazard. - a.
 NSW SES will control and coordinate the evacuation of affected communities. - b.
-The NSW SES Commissioner (or delegate) will warn communities to prepare for a possible evacuation, where circumstances allow such lead time. - c.
-The NSW SES Commissioner (or delegate) will order any necessary evacuations and provide information to the community about when and how to evacuate. - d.
-Support to evacuation operations may be requested from other emergency services and supporting agencies using arrangements in the local EMPLAN and supporting plans. - Health Services Functional Area will coordinate the evacuation of hospitals, health centres and aged care facilities (including nursing homes) in consultation with NSW SES and Welfare Services. - f.
-School administration offices (Government and Private) will coordinate the evacuation of schools in consultation with NSW SES and Welfare Services, if not already closed. - g.
-Caravan Park proprietors will inform the NSW SES Incident Controller when caravan park evacuations have been completed. - h.
-People who are reluctant or refuse to comply with any Emergency Warning will be referred to NSW Police Force.
+The NSW SES Incident Controller will warn communities to prepare for a possible evacuation, where circumstances allow such lead time. - c.
+The NSW SES Incident Controller will order any necessary evacuations and provide information to the community about when and how to evacuate. - d.
+Support to evacuation operations may be requested from other emergency services and supporting agencies using arrangements in the local EMPLAN and supporting plans. - e.
+Health Services Functional Area will coordinate the evacuation of hospitals, health centres and aged care facilities (including nursing homes) in consultation with the NSW SES and Welfare Services. - f.
+School administration offices (Government and Private) will coordinate the evacuation of schools in consultation with the NSW SES and Welfare Services, if not already closed. - g.
+Caravan Park proprietors will inform the NSW SES Incident Controller when caravan park evacuations have been completed.

+h.
+People who are reluctant or refuse to comply with any Evacuation Order will be referred to the NSW Police Force.